Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Spot & Stalk Hunting

 The spot and stalking hunting method is one of the commonly used methods to hunt brown bears.
-To spot and stalk brown bears, you have to find a high point that is not too far from the area bears are usually spotted and undercover, glass the area with binoculars, or spotting scopes for bears.
+To spot and stalk brown bears, you have to find a high point that is not too far from the area where bears are usually spotted and undercover, glass the area with binoculars, or spotting scopes for bears.
 When you spot a brown bear that wants to drop, you have to silently and carefully stalk the bear.

 Brown bears have a very good sense of smell and if they pick up your odor, they will quickly leave for their dens.
 Hence, you have to stalk the bear with the wind in your face to avoid the bear picking up your odor.
 Additionally, as much as possible, you want to use any cover as you quietly stalk the bear.
 Bears have a good sense of picking up movement and as you stalk the bear, you have to reduce body movements as much as possible to not be detected by the bear.